StevenH237/Synchrony-PowerSettings/doc/settings.md

   * `nil`: The list of allowed entities is unfiltered; any entity type may be selected.
   * `string`: The list of allowed entities is filtered only to entities containing this component.
   * `table`: The list of allowed entities is filtered only to entities containing all of these components.
-  * `function(table):bool`: All entities are passed into this function; the entities for which the function returns true are the entities that may be selected.
+  * `function(table):bool`: All entities are passed into this function one at a time; the entities for which the function returns true are the entities that may be selected.

 ## `label`
 A label setting just inserts a dummy item with text on it.